What is the Warm Home Discount?

 Key dates

-• 14 October 2024: The helpline (on 08000309322) will open for the 2024/25 scheme year and is for Core Group 1 and Core Group 2 customers in England and Wales.
-If you are eligible, the energy supplier who supplied your electricity on the qualifying date 11 August 2024 will be responsible for providing the rebate.
-Between October and mid-January 2025 letters will be sent to qualifying customers for Core Group 1 and Core Group 2.
+Later this year: The helpline (on 08000309322) will open for the 2025/26 scheme year and is for Core Group 1 and Core Group 2 customers in England and Wales.
+If you are eligible, the energy supplier who supplied your electricity on the qualifying date 24 August 2025 will be responsible for providing the rebate.
+Between October and December 2025 letters will be sent to qualifying customers for Core Group 1 and Core Group 2.
 The letter will confirm that they are eligible for an automatic rebate or advise you to call a helpline to check if you are eligible.
-The deadline for contacting the helpline is 28 February 2025.
+The deadline for contacting the helpline is 27 February 2026.
 If you are advised to call the helpline, it is important that you do so by the deadline, otherwise you will not be eligible for a rebate.

 How do I know if I qualify?